Our SDH Director

 Zusa Taijutsu (Close Combat, Jujitsu, Kempo)

-Taihenjutsu (Body movement, breakfalls, leaping) art of moving silently, falling, and using
+Taihenjutsu (Body movement, break falls, leaping) art of moving silently, falling, and using

 sutemi